 Help Center Counselor

-The Faculty & Staff Help Center is looking for a Help Center Counselor who will provide a wide range of professional support counseling services to faculty and staff, as well as family members, at the university, SLAC, and Stanford's two hospitals.
+- Provide a wide range of professional support counseling services to faculty and staff, as well as family members, at the university, SLAC, Menlo Medical Clinic and Stanford's two hospitals.
+May contribute to the supervision, monitoring, and training of student interns.

-Develop and/or conduct educational workshops, and facilitate support groups for the Stanford community.
+- Develop, coordinate, and supervise educational workshops and programs, and facilitate support groups for the Stanford community.

-Masters in counseling or psychology or related field and one-year relevant post-licensure experience.
+- A Master's degree in social work or psychology or related field and five years relevant post-licensure experience.

 - Expertise in clinical skills in evaluation, crisis intervention, and case management.